-- (1) The directors of the Company must, before the end of the period of seven (7) days beginning with the day on which the Company passes a resolution for voluntary winding up: - (a) make a statement as to the affairs of the Company, and - (b) send the statement to the Company's creditors. - (2) The statement as to the affairs of the Company shall show: - (a) particulars of the Company's assets, debts and liabilities; - (b) the names and addresses of the Company's creditors; - (c) the securities held by them respectively; - (d) the dates on which the securities were respectively given; and - (e) such further or other information as may be prescribed.
+- (1) The Directors of the Company shall, within seven (7) days beginning the day on which the Company passes a Resolution for Voluntary Winding Up: - (a) make a statement as to the affairs of the Company, and - (b) send the statement to the Company's creditors. - (2) The statement as to the affairs of the Company shall show: - (a) particulars of the Company's assets, debts and liabilities; - (b) the names and addresses of the Company's creditors; - (c) the securities held by them respectively; - (d) the dates on which the securities were respectively given; and - (e) such further or other information as may be prescribed.